jmodares/UB-ANC-Emulator/README.md

 > It should be noted that port **10 * i + 5760** can be used to connect to agent (drone) **i**.

 ## Docker
-There is a public docker image with UB-ANC Emulator installed which can be loaded and used.
-First you need to install [docker](https://docs.docker.com/engine/installation) engine.
-You can also build the docker image locally:
+There is a public Docker image with UB-ANC Emulator installed which can be loaded and used.
+First you need to install [Docker](https://docs.docker.com/engine/installation), and setup its [privilege access](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
+You can also build the Docker image locally:

 ```
 docker build -t jmod/ub-anc-emulator:latest \
     https://raw.githubusercontent.com/jmodares/UB-ANC-Emulator/master/script/Dockerfile
 ```

-On Linux platforms you can run the docker container and connect it to X server on the host so that you can run the emulator in the container with GUI:
+If you don't build the image locally, Docker will download it automatically.
+On Linux platforms you can run Docker container and connect it to X server on the host so that you can run the emulator in the container with GUI:

 ```
 xauth nlist $DISPLAY \